In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 $STRD: The third instrument, $STRD, was announced on July 7th, 2025, as part of a $4.2 billion at-the-market issuance program.
 Like STRF, it offers a 10% dividend, but unlike STRF, it is non-cumulative, meaning missed payments don’t accrue.
 This gives Strategy greater flexibility during downturns or periods of financial stress.

 STRD is also positioned as a liquidity management tool: a way to raise capital quickly without taking on debt, and potentially use proceeds for opportunistic stock buybacks or other corporate purposes.
 If the company’s debt ratio exceeds 30%, STRD can be used to raise capital specifically to buy back common stock.
-Historically, most preferreds have continued to pay distributions, even during the 2008 financial crisis, but in a crisis scenario, it is unlikely Strategy would sell bitcoin to cover STRD payments, unlike with STRF or STRK.

 It appeals to short-duration, yield-seeking investors looking for a less volatile alternative to money market funds, stablecoins, or short-term debt instruments, targeting capital starved for yield in a post 4% money market environment.